Image Management, LLC Shipping Methods

 - For large items that don't ship via standard package delivery methods, we utilize the freight divisions of the listed shippers or freight companies.
 If you order a large item, we will research the best way for your item to ship and provide all shipment/tracking/bill of lading information.

 We all have received mail that had a hand-written, slightly-wrong address, yet USPS somehow corrected the sender's poor/incomplete addressing and you received it anyway.
+This is the exception and not the norm.
+Valid addressing is so important.

 Your shipment address will always be entered and processed through the major shippers' computerized address-verification systems.